 “As a performer, of course, I want to perform for people who enjoy the music,” Fagan says.
 “They might come to it for many, many reasons.
 Maybe they like the choruses.
 Or they think Darryl Edwards is a good tenor.
 Or they’re motivated more by their faith and want to hear the Psalms and all the different sections from the Bible.
 For some people it’s just one of those things they do every Christmas like decorating the tree or mailing out a pile of cards.
 For as many reasons as there are people, both in the audience and in the choir, Messiah is enjoyed.”

-This will be my first Christmas without my mother-in-law; the person in this world with whom I most shared my love for Christmas music and to whom I most longed to read out whole sections of Handel in London.
-We had about a ten-year run when I took her to the Fagans’ Sunday matinee performances of Messiah at St. Peter’s Cathedral.
-We always sat in the lectors’ section of the pews to the west of the altar, where Sheila would be the first on her pins for the ‘Hallelujah’ chorus as well as the ovation at the concert’s conclusion.
+And this will be my first Christmas without my mother-in-law; the person in this world with whom I most shared my love for Christmas music and to whom I most longed to read out whole sections of Handel in London.
+We had about a ten-year run when I took her to the Fagans’ Sunday matinee performances of Messiah at St. Peter’s Cathedral where we always sat in the lectors’ section of the pews to the west of the altar.
+I'm looking forward to spending some time with her again in the month ahead, enveloped in the revivifying waves of this immortal music.

 If you would like to contribute to the ongoing operations of Hermaneutics, there are now a few options available.